 If your loved one prepared an estate plan that involves a power of attorney, you may find yourself appointed the agent or attorney-in-fact under that instrument.
 As a result, you have the authority to act on your loved one’s behalf for nearly all purposes.
 Furthermore, your authority to act may include making gifts of your loved one’s assets.
-Your loved one is referred to as the “principal” under the document.
-In some cases, this authority kicks in only when the principal is deemed incapacitated.
-In other cases, the authority is granted immediately upon execution of the document.
+The “principal” under the document is your loved one.
+In some cases, when the principal is deemed incapacitated, authority comes kicks in.
+In other cases, upon execution of the document, authority is granted immediately.

 Five Steps to Take Before Gifting Under a Power of Attorney

 Are you an appointed an agent or attorney-in-fact under a loved one’s power of attorney?
 Do you want to make gifts of the principal’s assets?
 If so, it is important to take the following steps:

 - Consult with an experienced attorney before taking action.
 Your attorney will help you review the terms of the power of attorney as well as evaluate whether gifting of assets is beneficial for the principal.

 - Carefully review the terms of the power of attorney.
 These documents can be drafted to give the agent or attorney-in-fact the power to continue making annual gifts as part of an overall estate plan.
 If the power is not expressly given, however, you may not have the necessary authority to make gifts on behalf of the principal.